renatolinsdigital/battle-results-flask/README.md

 ---

-# The API
+# API Endpoints and Models

-### Plural endpoints:
+### The Endpoint /entries:

 - **GET - /entries**: Retrieves a list of all finished battle entries.

 - **POST - /entries**: Enables the creation of a new battle entry using a JSON object in the format of the `BattleEntry` model.
 Requires unique player names and specifies that the winner's name must match one of the players' names.
 This request needs a JSON body.

-### Singular endpoints:

-- **GET - /entry/{id}**: Allows retrieving a specific entry based on the ID provided in the endpoint.
-For instance, accessing __/entry/1__ with `GET` will bring the first battle result.
+- **GET - /entries/:entryId**: Allows retrieving a specific entry based on the ID provided in the endpoint.
+For instance, accessing __/entries/1__ will bring the first battle result.

-- **DELETE - /entry/{id}**: Allows deleting a specific entry based on the ID provided in the endpoint.
-For instance, accessing __/entry/1__ with `DELETE` will delete the first battle result.
+- **DELETE - /entries/:entryId**: Allows deleting a specific entry based on the ID provided in the endpoint.
+For instance, accessing __/entries/1__ delete the first battle result.

-- **PATCH - /entry/{id}**: Enables updating any field of a battle entry.
+- **PATCH - /entries/:entryId**: Enables updating any field of a battle entry.
 If names are being updated, the winner's name must be equal to one of the player's names.
 The only field that cannot be updated is `gameTag` once it represents the specific game in which the battle occurred.
 This request needs a JSON body as well.

-### Models and related JSON body for requests
+### The model related to battle result entries

 Battle Entry model